threerings/narya/src/as/com/threerings/README.txt

   which of course is the exact opposite of what is desired.
 This may not be the case, I haven't played with it much yet.

+  What especially sucks is that any imports must be repeated down below for the helper class, including importing the class defined just above.
+  Again, it's unclear to me whether those imports are now globally scoped and will spill over onto other files...
+What a giant pain.

 - Similarly, I'm unclear about sandboxes.
 If a user-created .swf is playing inside ours, I don't know if it can interact with our classes, and if so, what happens if it proceeds to define a class like